pudly/schmopera-hugo/content/articles/projecting-on-opera-oper-frankfurt-s-radamisto-in-revival.md

 </figure>

 As the title character, Mr. Egorov's vocalism was inconsistent with moments of questionable intonation.
-His firecracker showpieces ran at such blazing tempi that though his coloratura remained clear phrase to phrase, the breakneck pace cost him expressive variety and crippled the orchestra's clarity (conducted by Simone Di Felice).
+His firecracker showpieces ran at such blazing tempi that, though his coloratura remained clear phrase to phrase, the breakneck pace cost him expressive variety and crippled the orchestra's clarity (conducted by Simone Di Felice).
 Speed is only thrilling if accompanied by precision, texture, and groove.

 Egorov's mesmerizing moments were during his arias' cadenzas.
 He brought the theater to a crystalized standstill with a voluminous suspended straight-tone, like microphone feedback but pleasing, that demonstrated the purity and force of his instrument.
 Though he repeated the effect a few times throughout the evening, it remained astonishing.